MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > This article covers the preceding scope and provides checklists and recommendations that are organized by **platform architecture** and **workload architecture**.
 Platform concerns are the responsibility of the platform administrators.
 Workload concerns are the responsibility of the workload operator and application developers.
 These roles and responsibilities are distinct and can be owned by separate teams or individuals.
 Keep that distinction in mind when you apply the guidance.

 This guidance doesn't focus on specific resource types that you can deploy on Azure Stack HCI, such as [Azure Arc VMs](/azure-stack/hci/manage/create-arc-virtual-machines), [Azure Kubernetes Service (AKS)](/azure/aks/hybrid/cluster-architecture), and [Azure Virtual Desktop](/azure/virtual-desktop/azure-stack-hci-overview).
-When you deploy these resource types on Azure Stack HCI, see the respective workload guidance to design solutions that meet your business requirements.
+When you deploy these resource types on Azure Stack HCI, refer to the respective workload guidance to design solutions that meet your business requirements.

 ## Reliability